yvelikova/axway-open-docs/content/en/docs/central/quickstart.md

 * Click **API Traffic** to view the traffic information.
 This view is useful for finding and troubleshooting any failed transactions.
   ![Example of API traffic](/Images/central/apiobserver_traffic.png)

+{{% alert title="Note" %}}
+The API Observer API traffic view provides details for up to a maximum of 1000 transactions based on your search.
+You might need to further restrict the search by time range, or other filter criteria, to view all results.
+{{% /alert %}}

 ## Publish API to AMPLIFY Catalog

 To publish and share your API endpoints in the AMPLIFY Catalog, so that consumers can discover and reuse your service easily, select **API Proxies** in the left navigation bar, click the appropriate API proxy in the list, and click **Add to Catalog** on the **Deployments** tab.